ericposas/matter-character-gun-movement/README.md

 # Game: Powered by Matter.js javascript physics engine

+## Controls
+- W, A, S, D for movement
+- [ SPACEBAR ] to change weapon
+- mouse for aim

 ## NOTES
+- game development halted due to architectural issues
 - ._this on a matter body refers to the class/prototype function that controls it so that we can call our custom methods
 - game_state git branch is the latest feature branch
 - could make the menu using standard html or pixi.js graphics